KarpelesLab/streamdeck/README.md

 ## CGO

-Compiling this library requires unfortunately a C compiler since the underlying [HID library](github.com/karalabe/hid) requires cgo for enumerating the HID devices.
+This version requires no CGO, but will only work on Linux (think raspberry pi, etc).

 ## Supported Operating Systems

-The library should work on Linux, MacOS and Windows (>=7).
+The library should work on Linux only.

 streamdeck works well on SoC boards like the Raspberry / Orange / Banana Pis.